 Initially, this feature was exclusively available in the Cloud for Enterprise plan, following the Atlassian Cloud First strategy, and as of June 30, 2021, Standard and Premium plans also have it available for new subscriptions.
 Throughout October 2021, existing cloud subscriptions will also have this feature.
 It's important to remember that this functionality does not incur an additional cost, as it's the implementation of a native feature.

 Once operating, data residency allows you to see where the data included in the scope of your tools are hosted by your organization's administration (admin.atlassian.com).
-To do so, you must have administrator permissions of the organization.
+To do so, you must have administrator permissions.
 From there, access the data residency option in the security section.

 The location of a product is the geographic boundary where the data included in that scope is housed, and each location corresponds to one or more AWS regions, which are physical locations around the world where AWS pools its data centers, as illustrated below:

 Additionally, Atlassian is working on bringing Data Residency next to the UK, Canada, and Japan.
 Singapore is the most recent addition, belonging to the Asia/Pacific AWS Region, also available for Marketplace apps built on Connect.
 By default, all tools are hosted in the global location, which includes all AWS regions, as you can see in the table above.
 For these tools, Atlassian determines where the data included in the scope is located, and to optimize the performance of the tools, they do not limit the movement of data from these tools and move the data between AWS regions as needed.

 In the event that you need the in-scope tool data to remain in a specific location and the data residence is available to your tool, you can request that the in-scope data be moved to a specific location and pinned there.